Chipdelmal/mk8dLivesplit/README.md

 # mk8dLivesplit

 This code generates split time distribution, traces and heatmaps plots for "Mario Kart 8 Deluxe" speedruns saved with [LiveSplit](https://one.livesplit.org/) (**.lss** format).
 It was coded as a side-project/hobby to analyze the progress and focus practice in my clumsy attempts at getting into speedrunning.
+Whilst the code works and is flexible, it does require a bit of know-how in Python to make slight changes if customization is desired.

 ## Example and Output